exploring self-realization, sacred personhood, and full humanity

 Nevertheless, allow me to try, one more time.

-Suffice to say, the general idea asserted that one of the highest, maybe the highest, stations mortals could attain to would be to spend eternity gazing upon the glorious splendiferous face of The Most High God.
-For endless eons to come, so the teaching suggested, we would be mesmerized, held in thrall, by the radiant, the effulgent, visage of The Eternal God.
+Suffice to say, the general idea asserted that the highest station to which mortals could attain would be to spend eternity gazing upon the glorious splendiferous face of The Most High God.
+For endless eons to come, so the teaching suggested, we would be mesmerized, held in thrall, by the radiant visage of The Eternal God.

 Well… the scientific evidence for the afterlife informs us that there is no “Great White Throne” on the other side, no “Sky God,” no grandfather figure with a long white beard.
 People over there do not see any visible indications of God; at least, none of popular religious conception.
 We have discussed this many times before.
 However, even though the “Beatific Vision” as portrayed by orthodoxy does not exist, I have come to see that this teaching contains a very beautiful underlying truth.